-We’re working with Traditional Owners of land and sea country to develop tools, knowledge and processes to support a broad spectrum of Indigenous management and co-management activities across Australia.
+We’re working with Traditional Owners of land and sea country to develop collaborative tools, knowledge and practices to support a broad spectrum of Indigenous management activities across Australia.

-Indigenous peoples have significant responsibilities for environmental outcomes across more than half of the Australian land mass—within IPAs and joint managed parks, through Indigenous Land Use Agreements, in areas where native title has been recognised, and in other areas granted or purchased through government and community initiatives.
+Indigenous peoples have significant responsibilities for environmental outcomes across more than half of the Australian land mass—across the Great Barrier Reef, within Indigenous Protected Areas and joint managed parks, through Indigenous Land Use Agreements, in areas where native title has been recognised, and in other areas granted or purchased through government and community initiatives.

 Management activities in these areas need to counter threats from invasive species, introduced pests, climate change, over-harvesting, inappropriate fire regimes, habitat loss and fragmentation, pollution and other drivers of environmental change.

 However, many communities responsible for managing responses to these changes are challenged by socio-economic disadvantage, remoteness, poor access to resources and technological capability.
 Ensuring adaptive management activities deliver economic, social and cultural benefits is a key priority.

 Indigenous-driven innovations and participatory tools for adaptive management